 - Badass Baritone: In Heroes, he's given a really deep voice.

 - Combat Pragmatist: Whenever he fights, he fights dirty.
-Considering his low strength growth, you'll need to do so to make him win battles."Catch your target unaware.
+Considering his low strength growth, you'll need to do so to make him win battles.
+He acknowledges it directly in Heroes."Catch your target unaware.
 Poison them.
 Take hostages.
 That's the way I fight."

 "I can't win in a fair fight, so I use trickery."